 Stereotype vs Prejudice

-The research done on prejudice shows that much of prejudice is based on negative feelings towards people belonging to other groups but showing favor towards people belonging to one’s own groups.
-This is possibly developed not due to hated though, but due to admiration and trust in one’s own groups.
+- Prejudice is based on negative feelings towards people belonging to other groups but showing favor towards people belonging to one’s groups whereas in Stereotypes this characteristic cannot be seen.

 1.”Minstrel PosterBillyVanWare edit” by Strobridge & Co.
 Lith – http://hdl.loc.gov/loc.pnp/var.1831.[Public Domain], via Wikimedia Commons

 2.”Uganda Anti-Homosexuality Bill protest” by riekhavoc – originally posted to Flickr as uganda_action_ 414.jpg.
 [CC BY-SA 2.0], via Wikimedia Commons